pressbooks/pressbooks-lti-provider/README.md

 Then, activate and configure the plugin at the Network level.

-Read the developer documentation for more info: https://docs.pressbooks.org/integrations/pressbooks-lti-provider/
+Read the integrations documentation for more info: https://docs.pressbooks.org/integrations/lti/

 ## Troubleshooting